MARVEX

 (Daring Mystery Comics#5/5) - Marvex located and apprehended the members of Brad Lewis' east side mob who were planning a bank robbery.
 The newspaper coverage of the event prompted the roboticist Dr. Narr to prepare a trap for Marvex, so that he could study him.
 Narr sent Marvex a note which led the robot to the old hill tower, where he was trapped in a net and carried into the tower by several of Narr's robots.
 When they removed him from the net, however, Marvex quickly smashed them.
 Narr incapacitated him with a magnetic ray and placed him on a similarly-magnetic table, preparing to dismantle him.
 In desperation, Marvex contacted Crandall by radio, and she quickly tracked him to the hill tower, where she smashed Narr's control panel.
 This not only deactivated the magnetic table, but sent Narr's robots into an unguided destructive rampage.
 Marvex saved Narr from his own creations, then destroyed them.
 Enraged at the destruction of his robots, Narr tried to kill Marvex and Crandall, but accidentally fell to his death through one of the tower's high windows.
 The pair left shortly before the damaged tower collapsed in a fireball.

 The remnants of the east side mob, seeing the explosion at the old tower, assumed Marvex was dead and went to the docks to steal a shipment of gold.
-They killed the guards and boarded the ship, but Marvex arrived in a nick of time and stopped them.
+They killed the guards and boarded the ship, but Marvex arrived in the nick of time and stopped them.
 Shortly thereafter, Crandall arrived with the police, and Lewis and his mob were arrested.

 Room 307 of the Eastern Building is on the thirteenth floor.
 Go figure.